Fables

 (NY: Dodd, Mead, 1962; 2nd ed. (unhappily shorn of many illustrations), Great Books Foundation, 1987.)

 A short fable about a needless war, brought on by politicians, in which the best on both sides are killed and the worst survive.
 For all ages, with superb drawings of Frogs and Mice by the actor Fred Gwynne -- the best he ever did, because the richest in detail and cultural overtones.
-A summary of the fable, with examples of the drawings and text, follows, but first: Though the book is long out of print, sometimes a copy can be found.
-Dodd, Mead, the original publisher has gone out of business, and the book needs a publisher.
-I hold the rights.
-Any publisher interested?
+A summary of the fable, with examples of the drawings and text, follows:

 SUMMARY